cyberark/terraform-provider-conjur/README.md

 To access the values of secrets, the user/machine needs `execute` privilege on the Conjur variables referenced in your Terraform manifests.

-For more details, eee the "Authentication" section
+For more details, see the "Authentication" section
 [on this page](https://docs.conjur.org/Latest/en/Content/terraform.htm).

 ### Provider configuration